microsoft/DirectX-Specs/d3d/WorkGraphs.md

 If vertex buffer bindings are used by the node, its input record must contain a `uint` `SV_VertexBufferTable` system value that is an index into the VBV heap where the set of vertex buffer bindings defined in the [program](#program)'s input layout can be found.
 This descriptor index specifies the start of a contiguous series of vertex buffer descriptors which the draw can fetch from.
 The number of vertex buffers used by the node is a property of the input layout.

-For [DrawIndexed launch nodes](#drawindexed-launch-nodes), the input record must contain a `D3D12_INDEX_BUFFER` `SV_IndexBuffer` system value, which is a combination of an GPU address to an index buffer and a size.
+For [DrawIndexed nodes](#drawindexed-nodes), the input record must contain a `D3D12_INDEX_BUFFER` `SV_IndexBuffer` system value, which is a combination of an GPU address to an index buffer and a size.
 The format of the index buffer is a property of the [program](#program)'s input layout.

 ```c++
 // This structure is a fixed part of the API.